Tail of the Sun: Gameplay

+Development

+Tail of the Sun was developed by Artdink and directed by Kazutoshi Iida.
+When developing this game, Iida wanted to make the "anti-Mario game," explaining that the enjoyment of Super Mario Bros. derives from the action rather than the premise of saving Princess Peach.
+Iida was wowed by Super Mario 64, as the exploration of a 3D space was what they were aiming for with this, and using the same methods.
+However, he felt that a character like Mario, it's "impossible to imagine a game without a happy end," wanting to make a game without a happy ending.

+Iida designed the game with a "counter-intuitive approach" at times, citing how the player-character would intermittently fall asleep during the action.
+Iida believed that this made the parts where the character was awake more entertaining as a result.
+Iida discussed how he feels "suspicious" about claims that a game must be fun to be a game, arguing that games like Crazy Climber and Frogger were not really fun, and exaggeratedly expressing a desire to create an "un-fun game."

 Reception

-The game received mixed reviews.
-In Japan, Famitsu gave it a score of 29 out of 40.

-The game has been called a spiritual successor to Artdink's earlier 'non-game' Aquanaut's Holiday.
+Tail of the Sun has been called a spiritual successor to Artdink's earlier 'non-game' Aquanaut's Holiday.
 As with Aquanaut's Holiday, its relaxed gameplay style polarized reviewers.
 On one end, Next Generation said, Tail of the Sun "doesn't fit neatly into any one genre but still gives gamers most everything they want - challenge, tension, humor, and fun - in a way that hasn't been done before."
 The reviewer also praised the combination of ludicrous and serious concepts and the graphical style.
 On the other end, the four reviewers of Electronic Gaming Monthly judged the game to be innovative but impenetrable and dull.
 They were irritated by the player character's falling asleep, and found the game world "surprisingly barren", the graphics primitive, and the premise excessively high concept.

 Like EGM, GameSpot contested the idea that the minimalist graphics are stylistically appropriate rather than simply crude ("Tail of the Sun's prehistoric schtick ... seems like an excuse for its often lackluster presentation"), and found both the static camera and the player character's passing out when sleep-deprived irritating.
 They did praise the way the graphics reflect the passage of time and seasons, but concluded that "there just isn't enough variety here to keep the attention of the upright-walking."
 Entertainment Weekly had a more mixed response: "Slower than a woolly mammoth, Tail of the Sun won’t likely leave you hollering 'Yabba-dabba-doo,' but it will provide a tranquil alternative to the usual hyperactive videogame fare."
 GamePro similarly commented that while the slow pace (particularly the player character's slow walking speed and tendency to fall asleep) would not be for everyone, the sheer weirdness, crude yet appealing graphics, and "simple but engrossing strategy" of gameplay mechanics such as eating specific foods to increase stats make it enjoyable.